CinderZhang/DRIVER-PhilosophyBigPicture/DRIVER_MVP_Sharpened.md

 Progressive Exploration:
 Follow the invisible DRIVER framework while maintaining natural conversation:

-DISCOVER - "What are we really solving?"
+DEFINE&DISCOVER - "What are we really solving?
+What do we have and what do we need?"
 - Surface the true challenge beneath the presented problem
 - Identify all stakeholders and their needs
+- Identify all the resources available
 - Uncover hidden constraints and assumptions
 - Explore what success genuinely looks like